VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	The maximum duration for waiting to perform API requests if more than -promscrape.discovery.concurrency requests are simultaneously performed (default 1m0s)
   -promscrape.dnsSDCheckInterval duration
     	Interval for checking for changes in dns.
 This works only if dns_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#dns_sd_config for details (default 30s)
+  -promscrape.dockerSDCheckInterval duration
+    	Interval for checking for changes in docker.
+This works only if docker_sd_configs is configured in '-promscrape.config' file.
+See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#docker_sd_config for details (default 30s)
   -promscrape.dockerswarmSDCheckInterval duration
     	Interval for checking for changes in dockerswarm.
 This works only if dockerswarm_sd_configs is configured in '-promscrape.config' file.
 See https://prometheus.io/docs/prometheus/latest/configuration/configuration/#dockerswarm_sd_config for details (default 30s)
   -promscrape.dropOriginalLabels